tLewisII/CoreData-hs/README.md

 ## Options

-Currently, the only options available are -V or --version to get the version number.
+Currently, there are no options available.

 ## License